After bankruptcy, PG&E headed back to court over wildfires

 U.S. Judge William Alsup is scheduled to hear arguments Wednesday on his proposal earlier this month that the nation’s largest utility remove or trim all trees that could fall onto its power lines in high-wind conditions and shut off power at certain times regardless of the inconvenience to customers or loss of profit.

 Alsup is overseeing a criminal conviction against PG&E on pipeline safety charges stemming from a deadly gas line explosion in the San Francisco Bay Area in 2010.
-The measures the judge has proposed would be part of the utility’s probation.
+The measures the judge has proposed, including ordering PG&E to re-inspect its entire electric grid, would be part of the utility’s probation.

 Alsup said his goal was to prevent PG&E equipment from causing any wildfires during the 2019 fire season.
 PG&E shot back in a court filing last week that the judge’s proposals would endanger lives and could cost as much as $150 billion to implement.
 They would also interfere with the work of federal and state regulators, PG&E said.